Chapter Forty Jealousy

 Her face turns severe; her stare direct.
 “Are you serious with that question?
 What’s a rich boy like him gonna get into?”

 My frown turns wide-eyed.
 “Are you being ironic?
 Are you serious with that?
 When has a rich white boy not gotten into trouble?
 I mean, I cannot even believe you just said that.
 Who are you?
 It’s like you’ve become someone else.”
-I tack on a small smile in the end meant to relay humor then get up from behind my desk and computer going towards the bedroom.
+I tack on a small smile in the end meant to relay a humor I’m trying desperately to maintain then get up from behind my desk and computer going towards the bedroom.
 Stopping in between, turning towards her, softening my voice in concern: “Is it anything bad is all I’m asking.
 I don’t want you to get hurt.”

 Her shoulders sag as she stares at me with amusement and affection.
 “Why don’t you come with us?”